Evidlo/passhole/MANUAL.rst

 keyfile: /path/to/example.key
     Optional.
 Path to keyfile.
 If not given, assume database has no keyfile.

-cache: /path/to/example.cache
-    Optional.
-Where to cache encrypted password using GPG2.  *~/.cache/example_cache* is a good choice.
-If not given, the password will not be cached.

 no-password: True
     Optional.
 Assume database has no password and don't prompt for it.
 If not given, the password will be loaded from cache or the user prompted.

+no-password: False
+    Optional.
+Don't read from or write to cache when opening this database.

 default: True
     Optional.
 Set this database as default.
 When using multiple databases, entry or group paths with no **@[Name]** database prefix are assumed to refer to this database.